radiantlogic-v8/documentation-new/documentation/cfs/04-user-roles.md

 >[!note] The CFS Sytem groups cannot be deleted but members can be added or removed.

 To add members to a group, click the "+" button next to the group you want to manage.
-Click the "Add Member" button.
-Enter the name of a user to search for in the top right and click the "Search" button.
-Check the desired members and click the "Add to the group" button.
+Click **Add Member**.
+Enter the name of a user to search for in the top right and click **Search**.
+Check the desired members and click **Add to the group**.

 ![](media/organization-groups-add-member.png)

 To remove a member from a group, click the red "trash" button next to the member you want to remove.

 To create a new group, click "New Group".
 Provide the group name and description (optional).
 You can also provide the full DN of the owner of the group.
-Click "Save" to create the group.
+Click **Save** to create the group.

 ![](media/organization-groups-new-group.png)

 ### Organization Units

 The portal user accounts are stored in the identity store.
 The organization units are the locations/containers where the actual accounts are stored.
 You can add new organization units from the Organization Units section.
-Select the parent of the new OU and enter a value for the "Name" property and click "Save".
+Select the parent of the new OU and enter a value for the "Name" property and click **Save**.

 ![](media/organization-ou.png)